inAudible-NG/audible-activator/README.md

 ## Quick Setup

-Python 2 is required along with Selenium and ChromeDriver.
+Python 2 is required along with Selenium, ChromeDriver and Google Chrome.

 ```
 pip install requests  # use "easy_install" if pip is missing